bitrockteam/databiz-login/README.md

 ```

 ### Local development
-In order to haave a local development environment, you must create a `.env` file in the project root and add your Google application's client id:
+In order to have a local development environment, you must create a `.env` file in the project root and add your Google application's client id:

 ```
 CLIENT_ID=123fake123client123id